Dear Garnet Gull Families,

 Attendance is taken for our students through two different methods: Daily Attendance and Period Attendance.
 Daily Attendance is taken in homeroom, and Period Attendance is taken every period by the teacher.
 Both, Daily Attendance and Period Attendance are available for your review through Genesis Parent Portal.

 Daily Attendance for students who are not present in school will be marked Unexcused Absent, Absent, or Excused Absent.
 This update reflects language changes to make our coding consistent with the New Jersey Department of Education.
-This information can be found on page 12 of the document, accessed by clicking here.
 Student absences not considered an “Excused Absence” by the State of New Jersey, but determined to be acceptable by our Board of Education, will be coded as “Absent.”
 Below is a list of circumstances that constitute acceptable absences and the Daily Attendance code to be used:

 Attendance is taken for every student, each period.
 Students will be subject to the loss of credit for course(s) in which they are deemed to have excessive absences.
 Excessive absences are defined as 10 in a one semester course, and 20 in a full year course.
 An appeal process has been established to allow students to document that the reasons for their absences are consistent with the list above.
 Absences with Daily Attendance codes of “Absent” will not be held against students during the appeal process.
 The Attendance Review Committee (ARC) will review outstanding cases of credit loss and make a final recommendation to the principal.
 A credit restoration session has been established to give students the opportunity to recoup lost credit during the summer.